 Astonishingly enough, you don’t provide material rewards for positive behavior.
 Forget lottery tickets, play money, candy, weird stuff you bought from Oriental Trading Company.
 Throw away that Treasure Chest!
+The reward for excellence should be being recognized for excellence, not receiving a caramel.

 When kids ask, “What do we get for winning?”
-You grin and reply, “Just like a video game, win enough times on the Infinite Scoreboard and you climb to a higher level.”
+You grin and reply, “Just like a video game, win enough times on the Scoreboard and you climb to a higher level.”
 When students inquire, “How many levels are there?”
 You respond, “How high can you count?”

 Repeatedly practice the Mighty Oh Yeah and the Mighty Groan.
 Student response must be instantaneous … as fast as humanly possible … otherwise, Scoreboard marking becomes nothing but disruptive noise making.